michael-960/torusgrid/README.rst

 torusgrid
 ############
-:code:`torusgrid` is a package based on numpy arrays and pyfftw that facilitates field simulations.
+:code:`torusgrid` is a package based on pyfftw that facilitates (periodic) field simulations.

 Modules